cch123/llp-trans/part3/performance/sse-and-avx-extensions.md

 In this example there is a functionssedefined somewhere else, which accepts two arrays offloats.
 Each of them should be at least four elements wide.
 This function performs computations and modifies the first array.

-We call the values **packed** if they fill anxmmregister of consecutive memory cells of the same size.
+We call the values **packed** if they fill an xmm register of consecutive memory cells of the same size.
 In Listing16-30,float x\[4\]is four packed single precision float values.

 We will define the functionssein the assembly file shown in Listing16-31.